CrispyDrone/BWSort/Main/ReplayParser.ReplaySorter.UI/README.md

    + It will fix the action list allowing much better insight into the build order of a replay
    + ...
 7. Support for 1.16 replays
-8. Allow backups of multiple directories at the same time
+8. Allow backups of multiple directories at the same time.
-9. General bug fixing
+9. General bug fixing.

 In the very far future, there might be a complete rewrite from scratch with a much better designed codebase.
 To understand why this is necessary look at the [project history section](#project-history).